alandekok/jlibtool/README.md

 Isn't that nicer?

-Even better, make a soft link, and you compilation line will get even
+Even better, make a soft link with a descriptive name:
-simpler:

     $ ln -sf jlibtool CC

+The compile command will get even simpler:

     $ ./CC -c foo.c -o foo.lo

+Isn't that nice?
+All of the `libtool --mode=compile` nonsense is hidden.
+It is implied by the name.
+The program figures it out, so that you don't have to remember it.

-`jlibtool` will look at the name you used to invoke it.
-If it's `CC`, then it behaves like a compiler.
-If it's `LINK`, it behaves like a (C) linker.
+This works because jlibtool looks at the name you used to invoke it.
+If the name is `CC`, then it acts as a C compiler.
+If the name is `LINK`, it behaves like a (C) linker.
 The special names `LINK.c` and `LINK.cxx` behave as expected, too.

-I've switched a number of build systems to using the new `jlibtool`.
+I've switched a number of build systems to using jlibtool.
 All of the platform-specific magic is hidden inside of it.
 The build systems aren't littered with references to `libtool` and hordes of libtool-specific command-line arguments.
 This means your build system is much simpler, and more understandable.

 ## Limitations

-That being said, jlibtool is not a "drop in" replacement for libtool.
+The sad thing is that jlibtool is _not_ a "drop in" replacement for libtool.
 Libtool has many features, and has been under development for many years.
 Libtool is intended to solve portability problems for dozens of esoteric operating systems and compilers, many of which no longer have net access.
 The result is that users of libtool are being punished with slow build times for the mistakes that others made decades ago.